Victory for delayed passengers as European Court of Justice rules that ‘a technical problem’ is NOT an extraordinary circumstance.

 - If KLM had won, the vast majority of ‘technical issues’ would no longer be claimable anywhere in Europe, despite the Supreme Court ruling

-- Flight Delay Lawyers Bott and Co say: “The fact that the same issue has had to go to the ECJ despite the Supreme Court ruling shows the lengths the airline industry will go to to avoiding paying out on valid claims.”
+- Flight Delay Compensation Solicitors Bott and Co say: “The fact that the same issue has had to go to the ECJ despite the Supreme Court ruling shows the lengths the airline industry will go to to avoiding paying out on valid claims.”

 The European Court of Justice today ruled in favour of passengers in the flight delay case Van der Lans v KLM.
 Today’s decision (following a hearing at the ECJ in Luxembourg on May 7th 2015) stands to benefit tens of millions of passengers throughout Europe.